 What to know before you search

-Eligibility typically depends on diabetes type, how long you've had it, your current treatment, A1C level, and presence of complications.
+Eligibility typically depends on diabetes type, time since diagnosis, current A1C level, presence of complications, and which medications someone is already taking.

 What types of trials are currently open